Abdul Hamid Karami: Biography

-His sons, Rashid Karami and Omar Karami were also important Lebanese politicians who served as prime ministers and leading politicians of Lebanon.
+His sons, Rashid Karami and Omar Karami were also important Lebanese politicians who served as prime ministers.
 Karami died on 3 November 1950.

 Controversy

 In June 1935, Karami killed Abdul Majid Muqaddam, another prominent Tripoli native, since Muqaddam had beaten him with a stick and knocked off his turban.
 However, Karami was acquitted due to his claim of self-defense.
 Karami's lawyer was future president Bishara Khoury.